natashaporterit/ticket-lifecycle/README.md

 <img width="636" height="857" alt="image" src="https://github.com/user-attachments/assets/4d6e7a8a-3c6e-4e82-9950-f6c7114874b3" />
 </p>
 <p>
-As an admin, observe the ticket’s properties: Priority, Department,	SLA, and Assigned To sections
+As an admin, observe the ticket’s properties: Priority, Department,	SLA, and Assigned To sections, and adjust according to the situation.
 </p>
 <br />